 The Company has been in the development stage and its activities have consisted principally of raising capital, performing research and development and preparing for the commercial launch of AspyreRx.
 Since inception the Company has incurred significant losses from operations.
-As of June 30, 2023, the Company had cash of \$6.2 million and an accumulated deficit of \$128.4 million.
+As of September 30, 2023, the Company had cash of \$6.6 million and an accumulated deficit of \$134.3 million.
 In April 2023, the Company completed a private placement of shares of the Company's common stock for an aggregate purchase price of \$6.5 million.
-In July 2023, the Company issued and sold 2,023,583 shares of its common stock pursuant to the Sales Agreement for an aggregate purchase price of \$2.4 million.
-Also in July 2023, the Company issued and sold 2,897,654 shares of common stock in a private placement for an aggregate purchase price of \$2.1 million and issued and sold 3,859,649 shares of common stock in a registered direct offering for an aggregate purchase price of \$2.2 million (See Note 10).
-The Company incurred a net loss of \$16.9 million and used \$13.8 million of cash in operating activities during the six months ended June 30, 2023.
-The Company's primary use of cash is to fund operating expenses, which consisted predominantly of research and development expenses related to its lead product candidate, AspyreRx, real world evidence programs, activities to prepare for a commercial launch and general and administrative expenses.
+In July 2023, the Company issued and sold 2,023,583 shares of its common stock in "at-the-market" offerings pursuant to the Sales Agreement for an aggregate purchase price of \$2.4 million.
+Also in July 2023, the Company issued and sold 2,897,654 shares of common stock in a private placement for an aggregate purchase price of \$2.1 million and issued and sold 3,859,649 shares of common stock in a registered direct offering for an aggregate purchase price of \$2.2 million.
+In October 2023 the Company issued and sold 6,825,411 shares of its common stock in "at-the-market" offerings pursuant to the Sales Agreement for an aggregate purchase price of \$2.9 million (See Note 10).
+The Company incurred a net loss of \$22.8 million and used \$19.7 million of cash in operating activities during the nine months ended September 30, 2023.
+The Company's primary use of cash is to fund operating expenses, which predominantly relate to the commercial launch of AspyreRx and general and administrative expenses.
 Cash used to fund operating expenses is impacted by the timing of when the Company pays these expenses, as reflected in the change in its outstanding accounts payable and accrued expenses.

 The Company has incurred negative cash flows from operating activities and investing activities and significant losses from operations in the past.
 The Company expects to incur substantial expenses in the foreseeable future for the development and commercialization of its product candidates, ongoing internal research and development programs and general and administrative activities.
 At this time, the Company cannot reasonably estimate the nature, timing or aggregate amount of costs for its development, commercialization, internal research and development programs and general and administrative activities.
 However, in order to complete its planned product development, and to complete the process of obtaining regulatory authorization or clearance for future product candidates, as well as to build the sales, marketing and distribution infrastructure that it believes will be necessary to commercialize AspyreRx and its future product candidates, if approved, the Company will require substantial additional funding in the future.
-Under its current operating plan and taking into account the capital raise in July 2023, the Company believes it has sufficient capital to fund its operations through the fourth quarter of 2023.
+Under its current operating plan and taking into account the proceeds raised under its ATM program in October 2023, the Company believes it has sufficient capital to fund its operations into the first quarter of 2024.
 These factors raise substantial doubt regarding the Company's ability to continue as a going concern.